 This research adopts a qualitative methodology, focusing on quality of processes and effects rather than measuring indicators statistically.
 The data will come from observation, interviews and forms of feedback which is then discussed and interpreted, drawing on a variety of perspectives, before reaching informed conclusions.
 Qualitative research is concerned with exploring and analysing qualities and quality, values, processes, relationships and vision.
-There were many experiments in qualitative design in the 1960s and 1970s, including action research (Stenhouse, 1975; Elliott, 1991), case study research (Yin 1992) and illuminative evaluation (Parlett and Hamilton, 1972).
-All use similar methods in different ways and for different purposes.
-Qualitative method does not claim hard reproducible experimental proof but illuminates process by collecting multifaceted data.
+Qualitative method does not claim hard reproducible experimental proof but illuminates process by collecting multi-faceted data.
 Its conclusions attempt to explain rather than prove.